darrenjw/blog/mcmc-stream/Draft.md

 ### MCMC as a stream

 Ideally we would like to abstract out the details of how to do state iteration from the code as well.
 Most functional languages have some concept of a `Stream`, which represents a (potentially infinite) sequence of states.
-The `Stream` can embody the logic of how to perform state iteration, allowing use to abstract that away from our code, as well.
+The `Stream` can embody the logic of how to perform state iteration, allowing us to abstract that away from our code, as well.

 To do this, we will restructure our code slightly so that it more clearly maps old state to new state.
 ```scala